ijzm/RespriteHero/README.md

 * LightPunch#8664 for the project name.
 * bk#9585 for helping figure out Reflection.
+* Shirubaurufu#1337 for adding support for multiple resolutions.
 * The Backpack Hero Team for creating an awesome game.
 * The Unofficial Backpack Hero Modding Discord for helping establishing a modding community.